AlvaroBishop/AlvaroBishop/README.md

   Hi, my name is Alvaro Bishop Macias, I specialize in Machine Learning Engineering.
 </p>
 <p align="center" style="margin-bottom: 0px !important;">
   I'm an AI enthusiast, I love everything related to it.
-I also love learning new things, I also love learning new things, which made me a great self-taught person.
+I also love learning new things, which has made me a great self-taught person.
 </p>
 <p align="center" style="margin-bottom: 0px !important;">
   My goal is to contribute to society by building amazing ML/AI projects that solve real problems, so I will continue that path with joy and stress.